kubemod/kubemod/README.md

 The development of KubeMod was motivated by the proliferation of Kubernetes Operators and Helm charts which are sometimes opaque to customizations and lead to runtime issues.

-Helm charts and Kubernetes operators greatly simplify the complexity of deploying a ton of primitive resources and reduce it down to a number of configuration values and domain-specific custom resources.

-But sometimes this simplicity introduces a challenge — from a user's perspective, Helm charts and Kubernetes operators are black boxes which can only be controlled through the configuration values the chart/operator developer chose to expose.

-Ideally we would not need to control anything more than those configuration values, but in reality this opaqueness leads to issues such as these:
+For example, consider these issues:

 * [https://github.com/elastic/cloud-on-k8s/issues/2328](https://github.com/elastic/cloud-on-k8s/issues/2328)
 * [https://github.com/jaegertracing/jaeger-operator/issues/1096](https://github.com/jaegertracing/jaeger-operator/issues/1096)

 Oftentimes these issues are showstoppers that render the chart/operator impossible to use for certain use cases.

 With the help of KubeMod we can make those charts and operators work for us.
-Just deploy a cleverly developed `ModRule` which targets the problematic primitive resource and patch it on the fly at the time it is created.
+Just deploy a `ModRule` which targets the problematic primitive resource and patch it on the fly at the time it is created.

 See the following sections for a number of typical use cases for KubeMod.